Month: January 2009

 12-video-internet-iplayer

-Again very similar to the Video Layout, on the left you got Artist, ALbums, Internet and Browse.
+Again very similar to the Video Layout, on the left you got Artist, Albums, Internet and Browse.
 It will look at your music folder and sort it for you, and get info and Lyrics.

 13-music